What is Robots.txt

 Let’s move forward.

-What is Robots.txt?
+What Is Robots.txt?

 Robots.txt is a text file that instructs search engine bots on the web pages to crawl or exclude crawling on the website.
-It is included in the base file of the website

-This file can also exclude specific bots from crawling web pages or websites.
+It is included in the base file of the website and excludes specific bots from crawling web pages or websites.

-Robots txt directives can also exclude the complete website from crawling by all search engine bots.
+Robots.txt directives can also exclude the complete website from crawling by all search engine bots.

-Here is a sample of a robots txt file of Moz.
+Here is a sample of a robots.txt file of Moz.

 Robot.txt file syntax consists of components like XML sitemap, user-agent, allow, and disallow.